 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
-Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 or the Euro crisis of 2012 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
-In 2013, management of the Company is considering accessing capital markets to raise more funds to complement existing resources and improve its cash position.
+Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
+In 2014, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital surplus as at June 30, 2013, excluding loans from a shareholder, was (75,737) as current assets totalled 11,891.
+The Company's working capital deficit as at December 31, 2013, excluding loans from a shareholder, was \$79,213.
 This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.